Ana Cheri Flaunts Fit Physique In Skintight Workout Gear

 On Sunday, February 2, American model Ana Cheri delighted fans by uploading yet another sizzling snap on Instagram.

 The photo shows the 33-year-old posing in what appears to be a gym with a sizable mirror in the background.
 She leaned against a dumbbell rack and bent one of her knees.
-The former Playboy Playmate tilted her head, as she gazed into the camera, with her mouth slightly open.
+The former Playboy Playmate tilted her head as she gazed into the camera, with her mouth slightly open.

-The stunner showed off her amazing assets in a long-sleeve gray crop top and matching high-rise leggings from her activewear brand Cheri Fit.
+The stunner showed off her amazing assets in a long-sleeved gray crop top and matching high-rise leggings from her activewear brand, Cheri Fit.
 The skintight workout gear put Ana’s incredible curves and toned midsection on full display, much to the delight of her audience.
 She kept the sporty look simple and did not wear any accessories.

 The brunette bombshell pulled back her long locks in a high ponytail with a few tendrils framing her beautiful face.
 She opted to wear a full face of makeup, a striking application that featured subtle contour, peach blush, glowing highlighter, warm-toned eyeshadow, voluminous lashes, and nude lip gloss.